HHachem001/CtL_Final/README.md

 ## Current Known Issues in Version v12.023A

--A.I.
-Course Notes search feature is not handing off user prompt to the larger LLM -IRC Code Extractor may not capture all Revenue Codes from the uploaded PDF -Capital Gains calculator may has difficulty determining if there is a NSTCL or a NSTCG -Feedback submitted by users is not forwarded to me, and it ends up in the "void" where it will never be read.
+- A.I.
+Course Notes search feature is not handing off user prompt to the larger LLM
+- IRC Code Extractor may not capture all Revenue Codes from the uploaded PDF
+- Capital Gains calculator may has difficulty determining if there is a NSTCL or a NSTCG
+- Feedback submitted by users is not forwarded to me, and it ends up in the "void" where it will never be read.
--Basic RegEx Chatbot is not as useful as the A.I.
+- Basic RegEx Chatbot is not as useful as the A.I.
 ChatBot, and it will be deprecated

   ## Acknowledgments